 • fails to close the attainment gap between the child and their peers;

 It can include progress in areas other than attainment, such as social development.

-Limited progress and attainment may not always be identified as SEN:
+Limited progress and attainment may not always be identified as SEND.

-Slow progress and low attainment should not automatically lead to a pupil being recorded as having SEN. However, they may be an indicator of a range of learning difficulties or disabilities.
+Slow progress and low attainment should not automatically lead to a pupil being recorded as having SEND.
+However, they may be an indicator of a range of learning difficulties or disabilities.

 A child must not be regarded as having a learning difficulty solely because the home language is not English.